Gaining Employer Support

-- Why does Duke’s MEM Program offer greater value than other distance education programs?
+- Why does Duke MEM Online offer greater value than other master's degree programs?

 Do your homework

 Research your company’s education policy and approval process.
-Find out when you should present your request; for many organizations, the ideal time is before annual budget are set.
+Find out when you should present your request.

 Talk to others

-Talk to your colleagues who earned a degree while working.
+Speak to colleagues who earned degrees while working.
 Ask them how their degrees advanced their careers.
 Ask managers in your company for advice on developing and presenting your request.

 Write a formal proposal